-With a background steeped in high fashion and World Couture glamour, Therez Fleetwood designs exceptionally made and sharply edited wedding and evening gowns for the modern woman.
+With a background steeped in high fashion and World Couture glamour, Therez Fleetwood designs exceptionally made and sharply edited apparel for woman.
 Her focus on feminine silhouettes, intricate construction, and that perfect detail is evidenced in her signature hand-beaded dresses and body-sculpting silhouettes.
-The use of luxurious fabrics and an eye for detail have branded Therez as a sought after designer of exotic couture.

 It was her desire to travel that brought her to several countries throughout the world.
-And It t was her love of Africa, its culture and arts that prompted her to write the national best seller The AfroCentric Bride – A Style Guide.
+And It t was her love of Africa, its culture and arts that prompted her to write the national best seller The AfroCentric Bride – A Style Guide, Amber Books – ISBN# 0-9727519-1-2.
 She is also a featured designer in The Threads of Time, Fabric of History, which celebrates the struggles and achievements of African-American dressmakers and designers and their contributions to the world of fashion.

-Therez made history when she designed the only Afrocentric costumes to be worn by Mickey and Minnie Mouse at Walt Disney World in Orlando, Florida, which have now become part of their themed costume collections.
-Ms. Fleetwood’s entrepreneurial spirit and achievements earned her the Allstate Insurance Company’s “From Whence We Came, African-American Women of Triumph” Award.
+Therez is a recipient of the Allstate Insurance Company’s “From Whence We Came, African-American Women of Triumph” Award and she designed the only Afrocentric costumes to be worn by Mickey and Minnie Mouse at Walt Disney World in Orlando, Florida, which have now become part of their themed costume collection.